 Our net revenue is presented net of VAT.
-Prior to April 28, 2018, our net revenue was fees billed net of stand-ready liabilities associated with the investor assurance program managed by us and cash incentives.
-As we discontinued managing investor assurance program for loans facilitated after April 28, 2018, we no longer charge service fees associated with guarantee services.
-Therefore, we no longer allocate a portion of collectible service fees to the fair value of the stand-ready liability from the investor assurance program.
-Our net revenue is recognized as revenues from loan facilitation services, revenues from post-origination services and other revenues.
+Prior to April 28, 2018, our net revenue was fees billed net of stand-ready liabilities associated with the investor assurance program managed by us and cash incentives, and were recognized as revenues from loan facilitation services, revenues from post-origination services and other revenues.